MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - Your Power BI administrator may have disabled access, and you can't start a Fabric (Preview) trial.
 Contact your Power BI administrator to request access.
 You can also start a trial using your own tenant.
 For more information, see [Sign up for Power BI with a new Microsoft 365 account](/power-bi/enterprise/service-admin-signing-up-for-power-bi-with-a-new-office-365-trial).

-- If you're an existing Power BI trial user, you will not see **Start trial** in your Account manager.
+- If you're an existing Power BI trial user, you won't see **Start trial** in your Account manager.
 You can start a Fabric (Preview) trial by attempting to [create a Fabric item](#other-ways-to-start-a-microsoft-fabric-preview-trial).
 When you attempt to create a Fabric item, you are prompted to start a Fabric (Preview) trial.
 If you do not see this prompt, your Power BI administrator may have disabled the Fabric (Preview) feature.

 If you do see the **Start trial** button in your Account manager: